-Responsibilities of the Management Board and the Supervisory Board for the sustainability information
+Responsibilities of the management board and the supervisory board for the sustainability information

-The Management Board is responsible for the preparation and fair presentation of the sustainability information in accordance with the criteria as included in the 'Criteria' section, including the identification of stakeholders and the definition of material matters.
-The Management Board is also responsible for selecting and applying the criteria and for determining that these criteria are suitable for the legitimate information needs of stakeholders, considering applicable law and regulations related to reporting.
-The choices made by the Management Board regarding the scope of the sustainability information and the reporting policy are summarised in the Appendix 'methodology' on pages 179-180 and Appendix 'ESG metrics' on page 178 of the integrated report.
+The management board is responsible for the preparation and fair presentation of the sustainability information in accordance with the criteria as included in the 'Criteria' section, including the identification of stakeholders and the definition of material matters.
+The management board is also responsible for selecting and applying the criteria and for determining that these criteria are suitable for the legitimate information needs of stakeholders, considering applicable law and regulations related to reporting.
+The choices made by the management board regarding the scope of the sustainability information and the reporting policy are summarised in the appendix 'methodology' on pages 185 to 186 and appendix 'ESG metrics' on page 177 to 181 of the integrated report.

-Furthermore, the Management Board is responsible for such internal control as it determines is necessary to enable the preparation of the sustainability information that is free from material misstatement, whether due to fraud or error.
+Furthermore, the management board is responsible for such internal control as it determines is necessary to enable the preparation of the sustainability information that is free from material misstatement, whether due to fraud or error.